programbo/javascript/README.md

 # Meerkats Javascript Styleguide

-It's based very closely on AirBNB but for Angular and NodeJS not React.
+It's based very closely on Airbnb but for Node and Angular, not React.

 ## Getting Started